PCMR BUILDS

 About

 This build is suitable for playing at high graphics settings for most games, on refresh rates higher than 60 Hz.
-This build sits comfortably in the mid-range and is what we would recommend most people to get.
+This build sits comfortably in the mid-range and is what we would recommend most people to get, if the budget makes sense for them.
+It is very versatile and can do pretty much everything you may need.

 Augmentations